Your guide to adding the perfect lighting to your art

 This table lamp also comes from John Lewis.

 I hope you found this article useful.
-If you are interested in finding original art, please feel free to browse my original paintings and limited edition art prints here, or get in touch if you would like a custom artwork created for your space.
+If you are interested in finding original art, please feel free to browse my original paintings and art prints here, or get in touch if you would like a custom artwork created for your space.